Saad-Zia/How-does-a-web-work-/README.md

 3) How does the web work?
 4) How does information be transmitted on the web/internet?
 5) How does TCP/IP work for the Web?

+# What is Web?
+  - The Web is known as a client-server system.
+Your computer is the client and the remote computers that store electronic files are the servers.
+➔Here are some important terms or components of web to have a deep understanding of secret of the World Wide Web...